qutech/qopt/README.md

 or alternatively download the source code and use `python setup.py develop` to install using symlinks or `python setup.py install` without.

+## Feature Requests

+If you require an additional feature for your work, then please open an issue on github or reach out to me via e-mail j.teske@fz-juelich.de.
+There is a list in markdown format with possible extensions in the package.

+## Patch Notes

+You can find the patch Notes in a markdown list in the package.
+Please be aware that the github repo is updated more frequently than the version on pypi.

 ## References
 [1]: Khaneja, N., Reiss, T., Kehlet, C., Schulte-Herbrüggen, T., Glaser, S.